 5 Reasons Why San Francisco is Always Awesome During the Holidays

-- Fisherman’s Wharf: Water views, historic cable car lines and loads of shopping make this a favorite spot for tourists and locals alike.
+- Fisherman’s Wharf: Water views, historic cable car lines and loads of shopping make this a favorite spot for visitors and locals alike.
 There’s no shortage of places to dine and enjoy an evening out.

-- The Mission District: The city’s oldest building — Mission Dolores — meets hot new nightclubs and restaurants in this happening area.
+- The Mission District: The city’s oldest building, Mission Dolores, meets hot new nightclubs and restaurants in this happening area.
 Art lovers will enjoy strolling among both holiday lights and the largest collection of murals in San Francisco.

 Warm up during the holidays by exploring some of San Francisco’s greatest neighborhoods.
 Get a sense of how people here celebrate the holidays in style.

 - Chinatown: For many San Franciscans, celebrating the holidays with an incredible Chinese meal is a tradition.
 Take a walking tour of Chinatown during the holidays to see how this unique neighborhood makes Christmas special.

 - Dogpatch/Mission Bay: East of San Francisco's charming Potrero Hill neighborhood lies Dogpatch, a formerly industrial part of town that is now host to a number of great bars and restaurants.
 Head north along Third Street and you'll find yourself in Mission Bay, which is home to Stagecoach Greens, an outdoor mini-golf course; Spark Social SF, a public park that welcomes some of the city's best food trucks on a regular basis; and the Chase Center, home to the Golden State Warriors.

 - Fillmore: Shop until you drop and catch up on all the up-and-coming trends.
 Fillmore appeals to those with varied interests; it has quaint bookstores, flower shops and even hardware outlets scattered among the upscale clothiers.
 You'll be able to find everything along this one cosmopolitan stretch of San Francisco.